Frequently Asked Questions

 How do I enroll in the minor?

-I am a junior in Pratt.
+I am a junior at Duke's Pratt School of Engineering.
 Can I still enroll in the program and graduate with a minor in energy engineering?

 Yes, absolutely.
 Please consult the Course Descriptions section on this site for course offering plans and make sure you can complete all minor requirements before you graduate.
 It may require you to overload.

-I am a Trinity student.
+I am a student at Duke's Trinity College of Arts & Sciences.
 Can I graduate with a minor in energy engineering?

 At this time, the Energy Engineering minor is only for Pratt students.
 However, ENRGYEGR courses are open to all students.
-We would like to hear from all interested students, so please contact us so that we can keep track of interest in the minor outside Pratt.
+We would like to hear from all interested students, so please contact us so that we can keep track of interest at Duke in the minor outside of the Pratt School of Engineering.

 What are the differences between the Minor in Energy Engineering and the Certificate in Energy and the Environment?

-The certificate is a less technical program (for example, it includes a Markets and Policy requirement) and is open to Trinity students.
+The certificate is a less technical program (for example, it includes a Markets and Policy requirement) and is open to students in Duke's Trinity College of Arts & Sciences.

 Do you have plans to offer more courses?

 Yes.
-Please consult the Course Descriptions section on this site for course offering plans (it will be updated regularly)
+Please consult the Course Descriptions section on this site for the latest course offering plans.

 Why are all the courses numbered 490 Special Topics?

-The Pratt School of Engineering has a tradition to give permanent course numbers only after they have been taught once as a Special Topics course.
+The Pratt School of Engineering has a tradition of giving permanent course numbers only after they have been taught once as a Special Topics course.
 Thus permanent numbers will come soon.
-To avoid confusion, we will be keeping the same section numbers for the new courses and refer to them with their full names (e.g., ENRGYEGR 490.03: Special Topics - Renewable Energy Technologies).
-One consequence of this is that enrollment in ENRGYEGR 490.0x courses requires consent of instructor.
+To avoid confusion, we will be keeping the same section numbers for the new courses and referring to them by their full names (e.g., ENRGYEGR 490.03: Special Topics - Renewable Energy Technologies).
+One consequence of this is that enrollment in ENRGYEGR 490.0x courses requires the consent of the instructor.
 Please contact our Program Coordinator if you experience any problems.

 How can I conduct research related to energy?